Current Access Update

 Delays in Secondary Care:

-• around 383,000 of these patients had been waiting over a year for treatment –around 371 times as many as in May 2019, before the pandemic began.
+• around 302,700 of these patients had been waiting over a year for treatment – a slight decrease from around 307,500 the previous month;

 NHS backlog data analysis (bma.org.uk)